Shivam-M-Patel/Math-Doodle/README.md

 ## How to Play

 1. **Getting Started**: To begin, simply click on the "Play" button.
-2. **Solve Equations**: The game will present you with a random mathematical equation.
+2. **Solve Equations**: The game will present you with a random mathematical equation until the timer runs out.
 3. **Draw Your Answer**: Use the canvas provided to draw your answer to the equation.
 4. **View Results**: The model will recognize your answer and provide the probability of correctness.
 5. **Score Calculation**: Your score is based on the probability of your answer being correct.